 About BBNJ PrepCom II

-The second session of the Preparatory Commission for the Entry into Force of the BBNJ Agreement is a critical milestone in operationalizing the Agreement on the Conservation and Sustainable Use of Marine Biological Diversity of Areas Beyond National Jurisdiction (BBNJ Agreement).
+The second PrepCom session marks a key milestone in operationalizing the BBNJ Agreement on the Conservation and Sustainable Use of Marine Biological Diversity of Areas Beyond National Jurisdiction, addressing the legal, institutional, and technical foundations for implementation with inclusive participation from developing countries and SIDS.

 For more information, please feel free to write to us at goievents@wmu.se to connect with the delegation onsite.